Experience all four Walt Disney World Theme Parks this summer with the 4-Day, 4-Park Magic Ticket! Valid for arrivals from May 26 to Sept. 26, 2026.

 If you have several days of theme park hopping, a stroller can save your back.
 I don't know about you, but when we visit Disney World with kids, we parents feel a bit like pack animals.
 With reusable water bottles, sweatshirts for cooler winter nights, snacks, souvenirs, sunscreen, umbrellas and more, our backpacks can weigh us down.
 And they certainly do not free up our backs for carrying tired tots.
 A stroller with underneath storage is a back-saver!
 Just do not leave any valuables, park tickets, cameras or phones in it unattended.
 Fanny packs are back in fashion (when worn cross-body and over your outerwear, according to our tween), so keep small valuables on your body or in a smaller bag that you can take with you.

-Another beautiful part of having a stroller is it gives you a place to tie your balloon.
-You can attach popcorn buckets to it as well.
-All the Disney stuff you collect throughout your day can be attached to or stored in the stroller rather than being added to your body.
+Another beautiful part of having a stroller is that it gives you a place to tie your balloon.
+You can attach popcorn buckets to it, as well.
+All the Disney stuff you collect throughout the day can be attached to or stored in the stroller instead of being carried on your body.

 Do Park Research by Letting the Kids Watch Their Favorite Disney Movies and Park Videos

-For example, we watched "Swiss Family Robinson" several weeks before our trip so that the kids would be familiar with the story and the tree house.
-When we saw the Swiss Family Tree House at the Magic Kingdom, the kids immediately recognized it.
-They had a greater enjoyment walking through the tree house than they otherwise would have.
-Likewise, Lily is toadally obsessed with the new Disney+ series, "Magic of Disney's Animal Kingdom," which follows the animal care specialists at both Disney's Animal Kingdom and EPCOT.
-It's led to her asking more questions from the cast members and even remembering the animals' names!
-Your kids might also help prepare for the trip by opting to pack clothing that favors a character or movie.
+For example, we watched "Swiss Family Robinson" several weeks before our trip so the kids would be familiar with the story and the treehouse.
+When we saw the Swiss Family Tree House at Magic Kingdom, the kids immediately recognized it.
+They had greater enjoyment walking through the treehouse than they otherwise would have.
+Likewise, Lily is toadally obsessed with the Disney+ series, "Magic of Disney's Animal Kingdom," which follows the animal care specialists at both Disney's Animal Kingdom and EPCOT.
+It's led her to ask more questions of the cast members and even remember the animals' names!
+Your kids might also help prepare for the trip by packing clothing that features a character or movie.

 Another way to do park research is to watch some of our Disney World YouTube Channel videos.
-It can help you as a parent choose appropriate rides for your kids.
+It can help you, as a parent, choose appropriate rides for your kids.
 You know better than we do what may scare them.
-If you have a child with autism or sensory needs, they can prepare themselves for a new ride by watching videos of that ride.
+If you have a child with autism or sensory needs, they can prepare for a new ride by watching videos of it.
 Knowing what to expect seems to reduce anxiety about the unknown.

 Factor in Height and Rider Switch When Choosing Rides